Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Discussion and Conclusion

 \paragraph{Acknowledgements}

 A.G. has been partially supported by National Science Center under grant agreements 2019/33/B/ST6/02011, and 2020/37/N/ST6/02220. \"O.S. acknowledges support from National Science Center under grant agreement 2019/33/B/ST6/02011.
-B.B. and Z.Z. acknowledges support from NKFIH through the Quantum Information National Laboratory of Hungary, the Thematic Excellence Programme TKP2020-NKA-06, and Grants No. K124152, FK135220, and KH129601.
+B.B. and Z.Z. acknowledges support from NKFIH through the Quantum Information National Laboratory of Hungary, the Thematic Excellence Programme TKP2020-NKA-06, the QuantERA II project HQCC-10101773 and Grants No. K124152, FK135220, KH129601 and KDP-2023.

 \paragraph{Competing Interests} The authors declare that there are no competing interests.

 \paragraph{Author Contribution} AG proposed the idea of the research.
 AG, \"OS and ZZ selected the relevant optimization problems.
 AG and \"OS designed the presented algorithms and made an analytical investigation of the presented and referenced algorithms.
 BB was responsible for numerical investigations for Max-$K$-Cut, and AG was responsible for numerical investigations for TSP.
 ZZ quantified the impact of the results.
 All authors contributed to the preparation of the paper.